 Gall Bladder Dysfunction

-Stress, toxicity, hormones, or diets too low or too high in fat can make the bile thick, viscous and stagnant which impedes its ability to flow both to the small intestine and out of the body.
+Stress, toxicity, hormones, or diets too low or too high in fat can cause the bile to become thick, viscous, and stagnant, which impairs its ability to flow both to the small intestine and out of the body.
 This can contribute to gallbladder stones that can block the duct that drains digestive enzymes from the pancreas.
 If the enzymes don’t drain properly, they can back up and damage the pancreas.
 In addition to gallstones, blockage can be caused by scarring from prior surgery, tumors, or abnormalities of the pancreas or of the shape or location of the pancreatic duct.

 Compromised bile flow can contribute to the following problems:

-- Fats and their corresponding fat soluble vitamins A, D, E and K are not properly emulsified, digested or absorbed.
-This robs of the body of the building blocks it needs to create healthy hormones and cells.
+- Fats and their corresponding fat-soluble vitamins A, D, E, and K are not properly emulsified, digested, or absorbed.
+This robs the body of the building blocks it needs to create healthy hormones and cells.

-- Toxins, waste and old hormones that were stored in the bile do not exit the body and are therefore reabsorbed further adding to the body’s toxic burden, contributing to hormonal imbalances and gall bladder challenges.
+- Toxins, waste, and old hormones that were stored in the bile do not exit the body.
+They are therefore reabsorbed, further adding to the body’s toxic burden, contributing to hormonal imbalances and gall bladder challenges.

-In other words, the good things can’t get into the body and the bad things are not removed from the body.
+In other words, the good things can’t get into the body, and the bad things are not removed from the body.
 Your gallbladder and pancreas work together to support healthy nutrient absorption.
-The combination or pancreatic enzymes and bile help you break down and digest fats, including fat-soluble vitamins like A, E, and K. Undigested fats in the intestine from poor bile flow will interfere with absorption of all other nutrients
+The combination of pancreatic enzymes and bile helps you break down and digest fats, including fat-soluble vitamins like A, E, and K. Undigested fats in the intestine from poor bile flow will interfere with the absorption of all other nutrients.

 Essential Oils to Support Organs of Digestion

 As mentioned above, your digestive process begins in your brain with your vagus nerve sending signals to your gastrointestinal tract.
 Your brain needs to be in a relaxed (parasympathetic) “rest and digest” state to effectively trigger the digestive cascade.
 Digestion is a parasympathetic event.
-Applying a small drop of Parasympathetic® blend to the vagal nerve (behind the ear lobe on the mastoid bone) helps begin the digestive process.
+Applying a small drop of Parasympathetic® blend to the vagal nerve (located behind the ear lobe on the mastoid bone) helps initiate the digestive process.
 Read about how the Parasympathetic state activates optimal digestion here!

-All three oils are including in our Digestion Support Kit.
+All three oils are included in our Digestion Support Kit.

 Featured Oils: